wds4/tapestry-protocol/tips/core-protocol/grapevine.md

 <img src="../../images/createdAtQuestionAsGraph.png" width="50%" />

 As shown in the figure, the question is represented by a single node (green circle).
-Each individual of several propsoed answers is represented by a node (chite circles).
+Each individual of several propsoed answers is represented by individual nodes (white circles).
 The answers are grouped into a set using edges that connect the question to each answer.
 Two different connection methods are used.
-On the left, the question and each answer are connected directly using a single edge.
+On the left, the question is connected directly to each propsoed answer.
+On the right, the question is connected to each proposed answer by a specialized path, called a class thread, consisting of two or more edges in sequence.
+The method on the right has the advantage that answers can be organized into subsets (circles with thin borders).
+Class threads will be discussed in detail in a later TIP.